Specialists in Serious Fraud and Complex Criminal Defence

 Pragmatic approach to get the results for his client…

-Examples of Abdullah’s recent cases of interest:
+Examples of recent cases

 R v M: (SFO)- (Southwark): Represented defendant following his extradition to UK in connection with a mult-million pound energy corruption case.
 The investigation concerned oil & gas projects in Singapore, Egypt and The Russian Federation in relation to contracts worth over £300 million.